bbux-dev/datacraft/docs/source/usage.rst

 basis by setting the ``sample`` config value to one of on, yes, or true.
 If you want to sample a csv file at the row level, you need to set the config param ``sample_rows`` to one of on, yes, or true.
 If this value is set for the first csv field from the same file defined, it will be inherited by the rest.
 If it is not configured on the first field, it will not be enabled, even if set on a later field.
-It is safest to define the field in a configref that all of the fields share, as illustrated in the above example.
+It is safest to define the field in a config_ref that all of the fields share, as illustrated in the above example.

 Processing Large CSVs